 A VERSE TO SHARE

 What do you think about the situation in the world right now?
-What do you think about how we are treating each other and talking to each other?
+How about the way we are treating each other and talking to each other?
 What do you think about what you hear from TV shows and on the news?
 How are people perceiving Christians these days?
 Have you noticed the raising popularity of Atheism?

 We will not point a finger outwardly here.
 Not at Loaves and Dishes.
-My mother always said that when you have a finger pointing out at someone else, you have 3 pointing back at yourself.
+When you have a finger pointing out at someone else, you have 3 pointing back at yourself, my mother always said.
 My experience has been that this is absolutely true.

 Personally, I think we (yeah, us Christians) have a credibility problem.